-EPC - A contractor responsible for carrying out Engineering, Procurement & Construction on a project
+EPC - A contractor responsible to carry out Engineering, Procurement & Construction on a project

 Contractor - Whoever wins a bid and awarded the contract.
-Usually a part of a big project.
+Usually a part of a big project

-Sub-Contractor - The contractor hires more resources to complete the project on-time.
+Sub-Contractor - Contractor hires more resources to complete project on-time.

-Further, there are Suppliers, Vendors, Project Teams that you have to deal with on any construction Project.
+Further, there are Suppliers, Vendors, Project Team that you have to deal on any construction Project.